Skip to main content

 Query Results

-Results appear in the data grid below the editor:
+Results appear in the data grid below the editor with row count and execution time.
+Large result sets are paginated.

 Explain Query